Savings Bond Calculator

 What is the difference between Series EE and Series I savings bonds?

-Series EE bonds offer a fixed interest rate for 20 years, guaranteeing to at least double in value over that period, while Series I bonds feature a composite rate that combines a fixed rate with an inflation rate, adjusting every six months.
-Series I bonds are particularly attractive during periods of high inflation, as their rates can rise to protect purchasing power.
+Series EE bonds offer a fixed interest rate for 20 years, guaranteeing to at least double in value over that period.
+Series I bonds feature a composite rate that combines a fixed rate with an inflation rate, adjusting every six months.
+Series I bonds are particularly attractive during periods of high inflation.

 Are savings bonds tax-free?

 Savings bond interest is exempt from state and local income taxes.
-Federal income tax on the interest can be deferred until the bond matures or is redeemed, whichever comes first.
-Additionally, interest used to pay for qualified higher education expenses may be exempt from federal income tax under certain conditions.
+Federal income tax on the interest can be deferred until the bond matures or is redeemed.
+Interest used to pay for qualified higher education expenses may be exempt from federal income tax under certain conditions.